How to Read American Odds in Sports Betting

 Ethan Miller/Getty Images.
 Pictured: Westgate SuperBook

 That little -110 next to your desired bet at a sportsbook?
-It might be old hat to experienced sports bettors in the United States, but it’s not what most see around the world, and it probably won’t make sense to most new bettors.
+It might be old hat to experienced sports bettors in the U.S., but it’s not what most see around the world, and it probably won’t make sense to most new bettors.

-That’s because this format is called American odds, and it’s only used in the United States.
+That’s because this format is called American odds, and it’s only used in the U.S.

 American odds are less intuitive than decimal odds, but they’re the default option at any U.S. sportsbook.